shreyak-05/Teleop-and-Proportional-Controller/README.md

 ## Proportional Controller

-Launch the robot in empty world and run the proportional controller:

-To launch the robot in empty worldm use:
+To launch the robot in empty world, use:

-    ros2 launch project_1_group_2 competition.launch.py
+    ros2 launch project_1_group_2 gazebo.launch.py

 In a separate terminal, run the proportional controller: